By Chamath Palihapitiya

 Work with us

-Many of the opinions raised thus far are complicated and potentially off-putting.
-That said, our track record has reaffirmed our need to be, if nothing else, candid and honest.
+Many of the opinions raised thus far may or may not fit your world view.
+That said, we’ve learned to be, if nothing else, candid.
 In that spirit, we would be remiss without speaking directly to entrepreneurs and employees reading this: if you are working on something hard and useful, we want to meet you.
-Maybe we end up partnering with you so you can work on these ideas in a supportive but challenging environment where capital is plentiful, compensation is great and a compelling need to change the world is the priority.
+Maybe we can partner with you so you can work on these ideas in a supportive but challenging environment where a compelling need to change the world is the priority.

 Secrets hidden in plain sight

-Along the way, I’ve also become more observant of simple truths that are presented to us every day.
-In the crush of day to day life, these secrets are hidden, but when your mind slows down enough to take them in, their simplicity and elegance are worth internalizing.
+Finally, as in years past, I’ve tried to be more observant of simple truths that are presented to me every day.
+In the crush of day to day life, these secrets are hidden, but when your mind slows down enough to take them in, their simplicity is worth internalizing.
 I offer one of them here:

 And speaking of the long run...